Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 ## 5. Create Application

-Create an application for the builder kit.
+Create an <a href="https://docs.losant.com/applications/overview/" target="_blank">application</a> for the builder kit.
 You can name it whatever you want.
 In the example below, we used "Builder Kit".

 ![Create Application](/images/getting-started/losant-iot-dev-kits/builder-kit/create-application.png "Create Application")